-The situation is very different in a person that has an abnormal parathyroid gland: The calcium will be high or high normal, and PTH will be high or high normal as well.
+The situation is different in a person that has an abnormal parathyroid gland; the calcium level will be high or high-normal, and the PTH level will be high or high-normal as well.
 In this situation, the relationship between calcium and PTH is not inverse.
-In the diagram below you’ll see that although there is a high blood calcium level the parathyroid glands are still producing PTH, which is going into the bones and releasing calcium (in time leading to osteoporosis and fractures), in the kidneys leading to more calcium collecting in the kidney (leading to kidney stones), and many other problems.
+In the diagram below, you’ll see that although there is a high blood calcium level, the parathyroid glands are still producing PTH, which is going into the bones and releasing calcium (in time leading to osteoporosis and bone fractures).
+PTH is also traveling into the kidneys, leading to more calcium collecting in the kidneys (leading to kidney stones) and many other problems.

-Furthermore, here is another chart to explain the different presentations of the disease:
+Furthermore, here is a chart to explain the different presentations of the disease.

 Normocalcemic Primary Hyperparathyroidism

-The majority of patients living with normocalcemic primary hyperparathyroidism go undiagnosed for years because they have normal or high normal calcium levels, even though their PTH levels are above normal.
+The majority of patients living with normocalcemic primary hyperparathyroidism (PHPT) go undiagnosed for years because they have normal or high-normal calcium levels, even though their PTH levels are above normal.

 Normohormonal Primary Hyperparathyroidism

-Patients with normohormonal primary hyperparathyroidism have high calcium levels but normal or high normal PTH levels.
+Patients with normohormonal PHPT have high calcium levels but normal or high-normal PTH levels.
 Many of these patients go undiagnosed because their doctors assume that since their PTH levels are in the normal range, there is no way they have hyperparathyroid disease.
 But that is false.
-Patients with these levels can in fact be suffering from hyperparathyroidism!
+Patients with these levels can in fact be suffering from HPT!

 Parathyroid Disease Case Studies

-Below are four different examples of patients with parathyroid disease at the CENTER for Advanced Parathyroid Surgery.
-You can see that each patient presented with unique symptoms and lab results.
-A parathyroid disease expert, like Dr. Larian, is needed in these cases to properly diagnose patients, especially with the “non-textbook” presentations of the disease.
+Below are four examples of patients with parathyroid disease who were diagnosed and treated at the CENTER for Advanced Parathyroid Surgery.
+You can see that each patient presented HPT with unique symptoms and lab results.
+A parathyroid disease expert like Dr. Babak Larian is needed in these cases to properly diagnose patients, especially with the “non-textbook” presentations of the disease.

 Case Study 1